 3. Estate Planning

-Most Americans don’t consider estate planning until they become sick or enter old age, but it’s an essential component of financial wellness that deserves your immediate attention.
+Most Americans don’t consider estate planning until they become sick or enter old age, but it’s an essential financial wellness component that deserves immediate attention.
 Estate planning involves making plans for the transfer of your assets after death.
 Your assets include everything from your home and vehicle to bank accounts.

 Even if you don’t want to think about it, there’s no denying you need an estate plan.
-It protects your spouse, children, and other relatives or close friends by ensuring they all receive the assets you wish.
+It protects your spouse, children, and other relatives or close friends by ensuring they all receive your desired assets.
 You definitely don’t want to leave your family in financial upheaval after your passing, so work with a financial advisor to make proper plans.

 4. Anticipating Medical Needs